Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-bom.md

 # Application BoM Preparation

+## :hand: Note

-:hand: The process documented here is sufficient to produce a functional BoM.
+The manual process documented here is sufficient to produce a functional BoM.
 However, it does not include steps for including SAP "permalinks" to media.

-The process for generating a BoM which includes those is more complex and has additional acquisition steps which must be done during [Acquisition of Media](acquire-media.md) and before the SAP Download Manager is run.
-The process is documented [here](prepare-app-full-bom.md) for reference.
+The process for generating a BoM which includes SAP "permalinks" is more complex and has additional acquisition steps which must be done during [Acquisition of Media](acquire-media.md) and before the SAP Download Manager is run.
+The process is described in the [Application Full BoM Preparation](prepare-app-full-bom.md) document.

+The manual process to generate a "basic" BoM is very time consuming - perhaps around a day's work.
+However, the "full" BoM is likely to take twice as long because of the increased complexity and risk of error.

+A `bash` script is available in the `util` folder which may be used to generate a "full" BoM in less than a second, with a few, minor caveats.
+The use of this script is documented within the [Application Full BoM Preparation](prepare-app-full-bom.md) document.

 ## Prerequisites